pecostm32/FNIRSI-1013D-1014D-Hack/readme.txt

 The remainder of the user interface, the moving of the traces, cursors, trigger position and timebase change are left for when the scope part is implemented.
 Took a look at that part of the user interface code and it is messy, but it starts to make some sense.

+Started with the implementation of the functions that send commands to the FPGA.
+Hooked a lot of them into the user interface and it is now possible to adjust the channel sensitivity and hear the relay's click.